I’ll give you the same two cautions I give husbands in their article on headship. When it comes to Paul’s instructions on marriage in Ephesians 5:

-The upper right quadrant, the one labeled “Bride-like,” is what I think the Bible calls you to as a wife: to be both strong and submissive.
+The upper right quadrant, the one labeled “Bride-like,” is what the Bible calls you to as a wife: to be both strong and submissive.

 Don’t confuse submission with silence.
-You are to have a voice, a strong, clear voice in your marriage.
-But your strength does not conflict at all with the call for you to honor your husband with your respect, to follow and support him in humility, or to be selfless in giving your husband your love and devotion.
+You are to have a voice in your marriage, a strong, clear voice.
+Your strength does not conflict at all with the call for you to honor your husband with your respect, to follow and support him in humility, or to be selfless in giving your husband your love and devotion.

 The fact is that true biblical submission requires real strength.